liuyuezhang/ros-tutor/README.md

-# DuckCommander
+# ros-tutor
-A QR code following mobile car based on ROS and Duckietown.
+A mobile car following QR code based on ROS and Duckietown.
 Also a brief tutorial for ROS.
 Course project for Computer Network and Application, Tsinghua University, 2017-Fall.
 Folk from TA's repo [yzxky/Duckietown-Tutorial](https://github.com/yzxky/Duckietown-Tutorial)